oss-review-toolkit/ort/README.md

 To get started with the OSS Review Toolkit, simply:

-1. Ensure the JDK for Java 8 or later (not the JRE as you need the `javac` compiler) is installed and the `JAVA_HOME` environment variable set.
+1. Ensure OpenJDK 8 or Oracle JDK 8u161 or later (not the JRE as you need the `javac` compiler) is installed and the `JAVA_HOME` environment variable set.
 2. Clone this repository.
 3. Change into the repo directory on your machine and run `./gradlew installDist` to setup the build environment (e.g.